adamisom/collab-canvas/docs/phase3/phase3a-polish.md

 - Show history in expandable section
 - Store as `collabcanvas_colorHistory` key

-**Shortcuts Modal:**
+**Shortcuts Collapsible Section:**
+- Add toggle button to canvas-info: "▶/▼ Keyboard Shortcuts"
-- Press `?` to show modal overlay
+- Expand/collapse to show full shortcuts list
-- Group shortcuts by category (Canvas, Clipboard, Edit, Layers, Help)
+- Group shortcuts by category (Canvas, Clipboard, Edit, Layers)
-- Search filter
-- Close with X or click outside
+- Save expanded/collapsed state to localStorage (default: expanded for new users)
+- **Rationale:** More discoverable than hidden `?` key, simpler than modal, doesn't take space when collapsed

 ### Files to Create